 Vanguard has a 60/40 index fund with a super-low expense ratio of 0.24 percent.
-Its returns over the last decade compared to the returns of the average long-short and multistrategy hedge fund?

 The 60/40 Vanguard fund -- which anyone can invest in, opening an account in about four minutes and 26 mouse clicks (I counted) -- beat the average multistrategy and long-short hedge fund over the last decade.
 And it did it with lower annual volatility (measured by standard deviation).

 Put it all together